2017-18 Tax Data

 We can help to ensure that your financial plans remain effective, even as your personal and business circumstances change.
 We will work alongside you to help you to achieve a rewarding and financially secure future.

-Please note: while most taxation changes take effect from the start of the financial year, or tax year, some may not take effect until 2018, or later.
+Please note: while most taxation changes take effect from the start of the new financial year, or tax year, some may not take effect until 2019, or later.
 Where relevant, details of these changes have been included in this Report.

 Business Tax and Investment Incentives